stohrendorf/CroftEngine/dev-docs/README.md

 widgets so that the developer does not need to care about sizing or positioning too much.
 It also contains some functionality to break long strings of text into lines.

+When drawing the UI, the draw commands (lines, rects, etc.) are collected in the `Ui` class so all commands can be rendered using a single draw call.

 ## video

 Contains the code responsible to play videos and make them look less ugly after upscaling.